Asian shares mixed on weak China data, worries over pandemic

 Economists said the drop in jobless claims, which was better than the market was expecting, is an encouraging step.
 But they also cautioned that it could be more of an outlier than a trend, and more data reports are needed to confirm it.

-Benchmark U.S. crude inched down 1 cent to $42.23 a barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude rose 16 cents to $42.40 a barrel in electronic trading on the New York Mercantile Exchange.
 It fell 43 cents to $42.24 per barrel on Thursday.
-Brent crude, the international standard, inched up a cent to $44.97 a barrel.
+Brent crude, the international standard, added 18 cents to $45.14 a barrel.

 AP Business Writers Stan Choe, Damian J. Troise and Alex Veiga contributed.